Avian influenza

 Responsibilities

 Everyone has a role to play.
-You must:
+If you see multiple sick or dead birds, you should:

 You also have other responsibilities below if you're a bird owner, hunter, bird enthusiast, bushwalker or researcher.